The Teochew Family: Production

 To add authenticity to the show, the drama was filmed in Shantou, Guandong, China.
 Teochew opera troupe, xiangsheng artistes and a traditional dance and acrobatic troupe were hired as part of the productions.

 According to Singaporean author Rong Zi (蓉子), who served as consultant for the show, in her book Tonight I Think Of Singapore, she believed that this was one of Chua Swan's most difficult productions ever.

-During filming in China, Tsang was noted behaving badly and allegedly "scolded Chinese policemen, beat local children" and refusal to toast to county official during a festival dinner.
-Tsang explained that the policemen and children were blocking filming and was only trying to get them out of their work.
+During filming in China, actor Kenneth Tsang was alleged to be behaving badly by other actors and allegedly "scolded Chinese policemen, beat local children" and refused to toast to county official during a festival dinner.
+However, Tsang explained that the policemen and children were blocking filming and was only trying to get them out of their work.
 He also explained he did not toast as he was tired on that night.

 Incident

 During an interview with Singapore's magazine, RTV Times, Tsang remarked that "Singapore actors are stupid" and Singaporean actors took offence at the remarks and demanded an apology.
 Tsang claimed it was a joke and that Singaporean actors should take the opportunities to improve themselves when they were working with him.
 As Tsang was not in Singapore when the interview was published, he later returned to Singapore and offered his apologies during a crew celebration on the drama's high viewership ratings.